Client

 Solution

-For the final design, I landed on a podcast setup checklist that served as a reference for users who needed help distributing their podcast.
+For the final design, I implemented an interactive podcast setup checklist that served as a reference for users who needed help distributing their podcast.